 In collaboration with companies, research organisations, industry associations, and government, IMCRC co-funds industry-led manufacturing research projects by matching industry cash contributions dollar for dollar.
 So far, more than $30m of Commonwealth funding has been invested to advance innovative manufacturing in Australia.

-The Fourth Industrial Revolution: Australian businesses in transition Australian Industry Group
+The Fourth Industrial Revolution: Australian businesses in transition (PDF 30MB) Australian Industry Group

 What is Additive Manufacturing?
 US Department of Energy